A Virtual Course for OBGYNs, MFMs, Midwives, Nurses, Nurse Practitioners, Women’s Health Nurse Practitioners, and Hospital Safety and Quality Staff

 Course Objectives: After this course, learners will be able to: 1) discuss the importance of hemorrhage, hypertension, and racial inequities as preventable causes of maternal death in the United States; 2) discuss similarities and differences between TJC’s new standards for perinatal safety and the AIM bundles for obstetric hemorrhage and severe hypertension; and 3) implement strategies for meeting the new standards, including written protocols and procedures, education of providers and staff, multidisciplinary drills, review of cases, and provision of educational materials to patients and families.

 Continuing Nursing Education (CNE): This activity has been evaluated and approved by the Continuing Education Approval Program of the National Association of Nurse Practitioners in Women's Health for 9.0 CE contact hours, zero hours of pharmacology credit.
 NPWH Activity number 20-15.
 Each participant should claim only those contact hours that they actually spent in the educational activity.
-Details on how to earn CNE are coming soon.
+Live course attendees should have received an email on 10.30.20 from Kerri Wade with instructions on how to obtain CNE.
+If you can't locate the email, please contact Kerri at firstname.lastname@example.org.
+CNE must be claimed by April 30, 2021.

 Continuing Medical Education (CME): Continuing Medical Education credit is provided through joint providership with The American College of Obstetricians and Gynecologists.
-Details on how to earn CME are coming soon.
+Live course attendees should have received an email on 10.30.20 from Kerri Wade with instructions on how to obtain CME.
+If you can't locate the email, please contact Kerri Wade at email@example.com.

 - ACCME Accreditation: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through joint providership of the American College of Obstetricians and Gynecologists and the Society for Maternal Fetal Medicine.
 The American College of Obstetricians and Gynecologists is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.